Zuppa-hub/Rentella/README.md

 1. Clone the Rentella repository from GitHub.
 2. Open the terminal and navigate to the project folder.
-3. Run the command `make setup` to create and start the Docker containers.
+3. Run the command `make setup` to create and start the Docker containers, be sure you have docker and docker compose installed.
 4. Access the application at `http://localhost:9001` from your web browser to see phpmyadmin, `http://localhost:8000`to see Keycloak.

 Note that the project is still in development and the code is subject to change.